An external picture of the late 19th century Bletchley Manor in a mix of Victorian Gothic, Tudor, and Dutch Baroque styles

 Codebreaking in the English countryside

-The incredible work that was undertaken by the women and men at Bletchley Park, during World War II, was invaluable to our future.
+The incredible work undertaken by the women and men at Bletchley Park during World War II was invaluable to our future.

-It was so secretive at Bletchley that even the families of the people that worked there were unaware of what was unfolding behind the closed doors.
+It was so secretive at Bletchley that even the families of the people who worked there were unaware of what was unfolding behind closed doors.

-Who would expect back in the late 1930’s that a charming Mansion set within the English countryside would hold so many secrets?
+Who would have expected back in the late 1930s that a charming Mansion set in the English countryside would hold so many secrets?

 Three of the encryptions wheels, isolated from an Enigma machine, mounted on a perspex display stand in a display cabinet at Bletchley Park